 The Investment Manager is working actively to increase the value of the Company's portfolio through improvements in the operations of underlying assets and, where possible, the optimisation of the financial structure of investee companies.
 Each of the investee companies with operational assets has been financed with senior debt.
-The percentage average loan-tovalue and the average remaining tenor of the debt finance of the investee companies with operational assets is set out below for each share fund's portfolio:
+The average percentage loan-to-value and the average remaining tenor of the debt finance of the investee companies with operational assets is set out below for each share fund's portfolio:

-Ordinary Share "C" Share "D" Share

-Percentage Loan-to-Value 53% 54% 61%

-Average remaining tenor (years) 12.8 13.2 15.3
+Ordinary Share "C" Share "D" Share Percentage Loan-to-Value as at 28 February 2017 50% 51% 60% Percentage Loan-to-Value as at 29 February 2016 53% 54% 61% Average remaining tenor (years) as at 28 February 2017 11.8 12.2 14.3 Average remaining tenor (years) as at 29 February 2016 12.8 13.2 15.3